Common congenital heart lesions

 • Definition and consequences

-• Irreversible ↑PVR causing shunt reversal (R→L) and cyanosis; fixed PVR means limited ability to augment pulmonary blood flow
+• Irreversible ↑PVR causing shunt reversal (R→L) and cyanosis, fixed PVR means limited ability to augment pulmonary blood flow

 • Complications: polycythaemia, hyperviscosity, thrombosis/haemoptysis, arrhythmias, RV failure, paradoxical emboli, high maternal mortality in pregnancy